We’re told in 1 Thessalonians 5:18 to give thanks in everything.

 Thank You that the Holy Spirit understands my weaknesses and that He prays for me according to Your perfect will.

-5. Love (1 John 4:16): Abba Father, when I read that love is patient and kind… not jealous or boastful… not seeking its own… keeping no record of wrongs… I feel so inadequate.
+Abba Father, when I read that love is patient and kind, not jealous or boastful, not seeking its own, keeping no record of wrongs, I feel so inadequate.
 But when I remember that You are love and that You will love through me, I have hope.
 Thank You for wanting to shine through ordinary people like me.

-6. Daily problems (James 1:2-4): Jehovah-Jireh, You are my provider.
+Jehovah-Jireh, You are my provider.
 If I didn’t have problems, my focus would grow inward.
-I thank You, by faith, for the trials of this life because they draw me to You and remind me that this Earth is not my home.
+I thank You, by faith, for the trials of this life because they draw me to You and remind me that this earth is not my home.

 I remember also the apostle Paul (2 Timothy 1:8), who accepted his suffering for the gospel, believing that You would work it all for Your good purpose.

-8. Creation (Revelation 4:11): Lord, as I see a golden sunrise filling the morning sky, watch a hummingbird outside my kitchen window, or gaze from the top of a mountain, I can’t help but praise You.
+Lord, as I see a golden sunrise filling the morning sky, watch a hummingbird outside my kitchen window or gaze from the top of a mountain, I can’t help but praise You.
 Thank You for the beauty of nature and the promise that the best is yet to come.
 How great You are!

-10. I am not in control (Psalm 103:19): Jehovah-Nissai, the Lord our Banner, You go before me, and I am so glad.
-You know the many times I’ve prayed for specific things only to be grateful later that You responded, “No.”
+Jehovah-Nissai, the Lord our Banner, You go before me, and I am so glad.
+You know the many times I’ve prayed for specific things only to be grateful later that You said no.